Word search: Snaking puzzles

 Some word search puzzles are snaking puzzles, in which the word is not a straight vertical, horizontal, or diagonal line, but "bends" at 90 degrees at any given letter.
 These are much more difficult than conventional puzzles.
 The difficulty level is further heightened when the next letter can be at 45 degrees, and using the same letter more than once is permitted, too.
 Snaking puzzles either hide words in a random fashion, or are designed to trace out a path in a definite shape, like a square, rectangle, horseshoe, or donut.

 Teaching

 Word search puzzles are often used in a teaching or classroom environment, especially in language and foreign language classrooms.
 Some teachers, particularly those specializing in English as a Second Language (ESL), use word search puzzles as an instructional tool.
 Other teachers use them as a recreational activity for students, instead.
-They also use them as April Fool’s Day Pranks.
-The word searches involve no words.
+They also use them as April Fools' Day pranks where the word searches involve no words.

 On a more advanced level, word searches are good ways to demonstrate the use of searching algorithms.